Csed-dev/Quizcraft/README.md

     # Add more modules here
 ]
 ```
-When using a new modul in your application, new tables will automatically be created under `prefix_text` and `prefix_questions`.
+When using a new modul in your application, new tables will automatically be created under `prefix_texts` and `prefix_questions`.

 ### 7. Required Google APIs
 - Drive Labels API